Education Partners and Diversification (CPD)

 For more information on achieving these designations, please visit www.appraisers.org.

-Currently, ASA courses are delivered in classrooms across the United States, while some are delivered via home study options or online.
+Currently, ASA courses are delivered in live, virtual classrooms.
 AIC is working with ASA to bring classroom sessions to AIC Members within Canada.

-For one three-day ASA course within the Machinery and Equipment Valuation Program, the cost is $1,795 USD.
-With the ASA and AIC partnership agreement, this rate is discounted to the member rate of $1, 195 USD enter ASAME2016 in the AIC membership number field box
+For one three-day ASA course within the Machinery and Equipment Valuation Program, the cost is $1,995 USD.
+With the ASA and AIC partnership agreement, this rate is discounted to the member rate of $1, 375 USD.
+To receive the member rate, please enter code ASAME$AIC during ASA’s online check out process.

 As with other successfully completed CPD courses, AIC Members can go to their Member Profile page, click on the Continuous Professional Development link in “My Status” and follow the links to insert their credits.